-The strategic directives for the development of the six-year strategic plan for the period 2021 to 2026 would be based on support to UNEP-CAR/RCU as a RAC and alignment on the updated CEP Strategy.
+The strategic directives for the development of the 2021-2026 strategic plan would be based on support to UNEP-CAR/RCU as a RAC and alignment to the updated CEP Strategy.

-4. Vision and Mission of CEP Strategy
+4. CEP Strategy

-- (i) Vision: Healthy coastal and marine ecosystems of the Wider Caribbean Region provide a secure supply of ecosystem goods and services for human well-being and livelihoods. - (ii) Mission: To facilitate integrated ecosystem-based management through the control, reduction and prevention of marine pollution and the conservation, sustainable use and restoration of coastal and marine resources and habitats.
+Vision: Healthy coastal and marine ecosystems of the Wider Caribbean Region provide a secure supply of ecosystem goods and services for human well-being and livelihoods.

+Mission: To facilitate integrated ecosystem-based management through the control, reduction and prevention of marine pollution and the conservation, sustainable use and restoration of coastal and marine resources and habitats.

-The updated CEP Strategy can form the basis for the further development and implementation of approaches that focus on ocean-based economies and blue economy strategies.
+The updated CEP Strategy can form the basis for further development and implementation of approaches that focus on ocean-based economies and blue economy strategies.
 It will facilitate a more integrated approach to the delivery of the pollution and marine biodiversity programmes in support of the implementation of the Cartagena Convention, its Protocols and related regional and global commitments.
-The implementation of programmes on pollution, marine biodiversity and knowledge management and communications secretariat will form the main basis for the implementation of the CEP Strategy.
+The implementation of programmes on pollution, marine biodiversity and knowledge management and communications is aligned to the CEP Strategy.

-5. Challenges for the Marine Environment of the WCR
+6. Challenges for the Marine Environment of the Wider Caribbean Area (WCR)

-The surface of the WCR is about 3.3 million km2, with an average depth of 2,200 m and a coastal length of 55,383 km.
-The coast/area ratio (km/km2) is double the world's average, highlighting the importance of coastal management for the region.
+The surface of the WCR is about 3.3 million km2, with an average depth of 2,200 m and a coastal length of 55,383 km (Ref).
+The coast/land area ratio (km/km2) is double the world's average, highlighting the importance of coastal management for the region.
 With over 40 million people living within 10 km of the coastline, human activities are reported to threaten two thirds of the Caribbean's coral reefs, placing one third at high risk.
 Major economic sectors including tourism, fisheries, maritime transportation and trade are all inextricably linked to the Caribbean Sea.
-A conservative estimate of the gross revenues generated in 2012 by the ocean economy in the Caribbean was US\$407 billion and US\$53 billion for the Island States and Territories (Patil et al., 2016).
+A conservative estimate of the gross revenues generated in 2012 by the ocean economy in the

+Caribbean was US\$407 billion and US\$53 billion for the Island States and Territories (Patil et al., 2016).

 The coastal and marine environment forms a fundamental part of the economic, recreational, cultural and spiritual ethos of the WCR and its peoples.
 However, the marine environment's capacity to provide goods and services that support livelihoods and sustained socio-economic development and well-being, has become increasingly impacted by marine and land-based activities including by global phenomena such as climate change and sea-level rise.
 Increasing human populations, poorly planned urbanization, and harmful production and consumption patterns are generating unprecedented pressures on the marine environment.
 There is undisputed evidence that pollution, particularly from land-based sources, has become a serious and pervasive threat to marine ecosystems as well as to human health, livelihoods, and economies in the WCR (UNEPCEP, 2019).
-According to the United Nations Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP), an estimated 80 percent of marine pollution originates from landbased sources.
+According to the United Nations Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP), an estimated 80 percent of marine pollution originates from land-based sources.
 This includes solid waste, domestic and industrial wastewater, plastics, nutrients, sediments, and toxic by-products from various industries, including mining and oil exploration.

-Due to the many challenges of the marine environment of the WCR, understanding the processes and the threats faced by the marine systems allows RAC IMA to contribute to the development of management best practices of marine resources.
-Assessment and monitoring will be geared towards promoting healthy coastal waters, their associated ecosystems and resources as well as supporting sustainable development of goods and services derived from the marine ecosystems of the WCR.
+Due to the many challenges of the marine environment of the WCR, understanding the processes and the threats faced by the marine systems allows RAC IMA to contribute to the development of management best practices for the conservation of marine resources.
+Assessment and monitoring will be geared towards promoting healthy coastal waters, their associated ecosystems and resources as well as supporting sustainable development of ecosystem services derived from the marine ecosystems of the WCR.

-6. Strategic objectives
+7. Strategic objectives